alexanderneville/docs/ai/optimisation.md

 ## Hill Climbing

-A very simple optimsation algorithm is hill climbing.
+A very simple optimisation algorithm is hill climbing.
 The process resembles generating neighbour solutions, which are close to the current solution, and moving in the direction of the best neighbour.
 This approach will rapidly converge on a nearby optima, however it is not